Highly biased report by Soros’ Open Society and Amnesty concludes Dutch Jihadist are detained in ‘Inhumane Ways’

 “Additionally, TA population growth has been, and will continue to be, the result of investigators and prosecutors relying on overly broad definitions of what constitutes a ‘terrorist offence’ and an ever-expanding set of counterterrorism laws that criminalise preparatory acts not closely linked to a principal offence.
 This expansion, for example, has resulted in a woman being detained and convicted for re-tweeting a single tweet that, according to a court, disseminated a message that incited people to fight in Syria, and a man being convicted for transferring 1,000 Euros to a childhood friend who travelled to Syria. “

-However, when investigating the examples given, it seems like there was substantial cherry-picking.
+However, when investigating the examples given, it seems like Amnesty is cherry-picking in its examples.
 As becomes clear from the (unofficial translation by the official website) translation of the verdict in the case of the woman.
 Although she was indeed convicted for

 “one inciting retweet and sentenced to seven days of imprisonment,“